CHIROOTH/ExpandNet/README.md

 ## Step 2 Align

 For the alignment step, it is recommended to use DBAlign, for which a dictionary is required.
 Dictionaries must be .tsv files, where each row contains a source-side word, then a tab character, then a space-separated list of possible target-side words that it may be translated as.
-Underscores should be used in place of spaces for multi-word expressions, or any tokens with spaces within them.
+On the target side, since tokens are space separated, you may use a token to separate words in multi-word entities.
+This character should be given to the following steps as the argument --join_char (default is `_`).
 An example dictionary, `wikpan-en-es.tsv` is included to demonstrate the format these dictionaries should take.

 Note: Please refer to `requirements.txt` for dependencies.
 For this step, you may need to download additional spaCy language models.